-Arsenic (ppb) N/A 10 <0.005 <0.093 <0.005 Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes (For arsenic levels above 5 ppb and up and including 10 ppb) While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
+Inorganic Contaminants Arsenic (ppb) N/A 10 <0.005 <0.093 <0.005 Erosion of natural deposits; runoff from orchards; runoff from glass and electronics production wastes (For arsenic levels above 5 ppb and up and including 10 ppb) While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-Barium (ppm) 2 2 0.076 0.093 0.028 Discharge of drilling wastes; discharge from metal refineries; Erosion of natural deposits Some people who drink water containing barium in excess of the MCL over many years could experience an increase in their blood pressure.
-Nitrate (mg/l) 10 10 <1.0 <1.0 <1.0 <1.0 Run-off from fertilizer use; leaching from septic tanks, sewage; Erosion of natural deposits Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
+Barium (ppm) 2 2 0.067 0.093 0.028 Discharge of drilling wastes; discharge from metal refineries; Erosion of natural deposits of the MCL over many years could experience an increase Nitrate (mg/l) 10 10 <1.0 <1.0 <1.0 <1.0 Run-off from fertilizer use; leaching from septic tanks, sewage; Erosion of natural deposits Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and baby blue syndrome.
+Radioactive Contaminants